kupibilet-frontend/babel-preset-kupibilet/README.md

 # babel-preset-kupibilet

-> Configurable preset that supports transforming JS both for client and serve
+> Configurable preset that supports transforming JS both for client and server

 ## Usage